datagov-cz/isds-adapter/README.md

 in last 1440 minutes (can be set in the configuration).
 For every message a following conditions are evaluated:
  * Does the title contains (case insensitive) 'nkod' ?
- * Does the message have exactly one attachment?
+ * Does the message have at least one '.txt' attachment?

 If either of the conditions does not hold, an ignore entry is created and the message is not further processed.
-Otherwise an accept record for the message is created, the attachment is downloaded and the message is _markMessageAsDownloaded_ in the ISDS.
+Otherwise an accept record for the message is created, the first `.txt` attachment is downloaded and the message is _markMessageAsDownloaded_ in the ISDS.